AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Just be aware that when Googling for certain things, you may need to append "shopify" to your query to avoid seeing physics results for actual *liquids* :)

-## Using Jekyll Layout Files to Structure Pages
+{% include linkedHeading.html heading="Using Jekyll Layout Files to Structure Pages" level=2 %}

 I mentioned layouts several times in the section on front matter variables.
 Now that we've covered the basics, it's time to finally understand what layouts are all about!